 Party Size: 2

 In terms of puzzles – Escape from Extinction Island follows quite a linear flow and is aided by the computer interface.
-To proceed, you must enter a code or a password.
-None of it feels forced, it’s quite natural to input a code or word at each stage and there’s a strong sense of positive feedback when you get something correct.
+To proceed, you must enter a code or a password at the end of each stage, all whilst guiding your character through the environment of puzzles.
+With each stage ‘gatekeeped’ it feels quite natural to input a code before you can proceed – both pacing the game out and providing a sense of positive feedback when you get something right!

-Overall, another easy 5 star game with a bonus shout out to how brilliant Professor McDougall’s character and acting was.
+Overall, another easy 5 star game with a bonus shout-out to how brilliant Professor McDougall’s character and acting was.
+The enthusiasm and caricature brought the whole experience together.
+McDougall Voice: “LISTEN!”
 I want to see more McDougall in future games please!

 Escape from Extinction Island can be purchased for £9.99 from Clue Cracker’s website.